sdmx-twg/sdmx-im/docs/framework/2_framework-processes-and-business-scope.md

 allow for easy integration into applications that use other web services as data resources.

-Version 3.1 has standardized on RESTful web services with a OpenAPI specification published on the [SDMX Technical Working Group's GitHub repository](https://github.com/sdmx-twg).
+Since version 3.0, SDMX has standardized on RESTful web services with a OpenAPI specification published on the [SDMX Technical Working Group's GitHub repository](https://github.com/sdmx-twg).
 There are five 'resources':